nyrst/brrr/README.md

 Examples:

 - To use the [freezer](https://github.com/SiegfriedEhret/freezer) repository, use `brrr install something` to install something.
+You can specify the version: `brrr install something@1.0.0`.
 - To use a local file, use `brrr install ./something.yaml` to install the `something` package.

 #### `brrr outdated`